Certificate of Graduate Study in Nonprofit Management

 Phone: (207) 780-4865

-Students select four courses 12 credits including one required course and three from a list of approved courses from the graduate program in Public Policy and Management.
-Many Certificate courses are offered through the Education Network of Maine at locations throughout the state.
+Students select four courses 12 credits including one required course and three electives from a list of approved PPM courses.

 Choose three from the following courses:

-- PPM 601 Applied Statistics for Public Policy and Mangement
+- PPM 601 Applied Statistics for Public Policy and Management (3 credits)